 - A written statement from the individual describing the events surrounding each conviction.

 - The statement should include the approximate date, what happened, why it happened, and any other information he/she feels is important about the crime.

 - It is very helpful for the individual to also state how his/her life has changed to prevent him/her from committing another crime.

 - If it is available, documentation that the individual's current probation or last period of probation was informal.
 This might be a Minute Order, court-ordered Judgment of Conviction or a letter from the probation officer.

-All of this information should be mailed to CBCB within the time frame specified.
+All of this information should be mailed to CPMB within the time frame specified.
 Look at the exemption notification letter for the correct mailing address.
-Please note that it may take approximately one week for your paperwork to reach CBCB.
+Please note that it may take approximately one week for your paperwork to reach CPMB.

 The following additional information and materials are available to help you.